Huhngoku/ADVOCATE/doc/trace/traceElements/mutex.md

 - [id] $\in \mathbb N$: This is the unique id identifying this mutex
 - [rw]: This field records, whether the mutex is an rw mutex ([rw] = `R`) or not ([rw] = `-`)
-- [opM]: This field shows the operation of the element those can be
+- [opM]: This field shows the operation of the element.
+Those can be
   - [opM] = `L`: Lock
   - [opM] = `R`: RLock
   - [opM] = `T`: TryLock